gsidhu/buzo.dog/README.md

 1. Publication Reader: Kind of like an RSS reader but for reading best-of archives instead of the latest
 2. Categorised Viewing: Looking for comics, articles, news, cool sites?
 We got them
 3. User Profiles: Upload your bookmarks, share them across devices, maintain your personal reading lists (read, to-read) - all in a secure and private environment; no login, no data shared with anyone

+## Terms and Conditions
+Buzo.dog is shared under a CC-BY-SA-4.0 license.
+The creators of this site are not liable for any content that you may access through this site.
+The creators claim no ownership over the content aggregated, displayed and accessed through this site.
+By using this site you are implicitly agreeing to these terms and conditions.